 - Gears of War could arrive on PS5 with a remastered trilogy

-Mobile market still resists large franchises
+The mobile market is still resisting large franchises

 Financial sustainability remains uncertain